 - How can we build capacity for citizen monitoring of corporate power and influence, while expanding the space for democratic discussion?

-Over the next six years, our partnership will answer these questions and make our research widely available.
-We are developing an open-source, publicly-accessible database of who’s who in and around the fossil-fuel sector – coming soon to this website.
-And we will engage Canadians in a conversation about the role of the fossil fuel sector in our democracy.
+Over six years, our partnership will answer these questions and make our research widely available.
+We have also been developing an open-source, publicly-accessible database of who’s who in and around the fossil-fuel sector — now available on this website.
+And we are engaging Canadians in a conversation about the role of the fossil fuel sector in our democracy.

 To learn more, check out these short articles: